jamesecy604/mayai-code/.changeset/happy-radios-enjoy.md

 "claude-dev": minor
 ---

-breakpoint just in system prompt for gemini for OR and cline provider
+breakpoint just in system prompt for gemini for OR and mayai provider